Introduction

 Contributing

 You can find the source code on GitHub.
 If you find a bug feel free to open an issue.
-If you would like to contribute, please read the CONTRIBUTING guide prior to starting.
+If you would like to contribute, please checkout the CONTRIBUTING guide and docs prior to starting.

 License

-artemis, artemis-api, and artemis-scripts are all released under the MIT License
+artemis and artemis-api are released under the MIT License